 Students are PROHIBITED from wearing violence-inspired clothing on school grounds, specifically any dress or appearance which encourages and/or advocates violence and/or illegal and/or violent activities and/or violent crimes.
 No outer garments should be worn around school (i.e. jackets, coats, 3/4 coats, gloves, etc.) for health and safety reasons.
 Due to safety concerns, all students are PROHIBITED from wearing the following items but not limited to: face paint, masks, wigs, helmets, full body costumes, and/or other materials or accessories that may prevent school personnel from properly identifying a student.

 The standards of dress will prevail at all times including examination periods and other activities planned for inside the building.
 Be advised that administration reserves the right to challenge any student’s dress or appearance which, in the judgment of a school administrator, may cause a material or substantial disruption to the educational process and/or create a health and safety hazard.
-In such cases, students will be given an appropriate shirt issued by administrator or may be sent home to change their clothing.
+In such cases, students will be given an appropriate shirt issued by an administrator or may be sent home to change their clothing.
 A student who refuses to comply with a principal’s request or designee’s directive may be subject to disciplinary action.

 DRUGS AND ALCOHOL